Universal factorization spaces and algebras: Background: factorization spaces

 Notice that $U(\beta) \subset \prod_{j \in J} U(\beta_j)$, and also $U(\beta) \subset U(\alpha)$.
 This allows us to restrict $\prod_{j \in J} d_{\beta_j}$ and $d_\alpha$ to $U(\beta)$, so that the following composition is well-defined:

 The compatibility condition is simply that this composition is equal to $d_{\beta}$. \end{eg}

-\begin{defn} A \emph{factorization algebra} $\CA$ on $X$ is the linear analogue of a factorization space: it consists of a family $\left\{\CA_{X^I} \in \CD(X^I) \right\}$ of $\CD$-modules\footnote{Let us emphasize that by $\CD(Y)$ we will always mean the DG category of $\CD$-modules on $Y$, and in particular that all functors of $\CD$-modules are the derived versions.} together with isomorphisms
+For comparison, let us now give a rough definition of a factorization algebra.
+A more rigorous definition will be given in section \ref{sec: weak factorization algebras}. \begin{rough defn} A \emph{factorization algebra} $\CA$ on $X$ is the linear analogue of a factorization space: it consists of a family $\left\{\CA_{X^I} \in \CD(X^I) \right\}$ of $\CD$-modules\footnote{Let us emphasize that by $\CD(Y)$ we will always mean the d.g. category of $\CD$-modules on $Y$, and in particular that all functors of $\CD$-modules are the derived versions.} together with isomorphisms

 for any $\alpha: I \surj J$.
-Since we are working in the DG categories, the compatibilities between these different isomorphisms $\nu_\bullet$, $d_\bullet$ are additional data consisting of equivalences between various compositions, rather than simply equalities as in the case of factorization spaces.
-These equivalences are themselves subject to higher coherence requirements. \end{defn}
+Since we are working in the d.g. categories, the compatibilities between these different isomorphisms $\nu_\bullet$, $d_\bullet$ are additional data consisting of equivalences between various compositions, rather than simply equalities as in the case of factorization spaces.
+These equivalences are themselves subject to higher coherence requirements.
+We will make this more precise in section \ref{sec: weak factorization algebras}. \end{rough defn}